 June 23, 2019 • Parable of the Sower

-Bible Passage: Luke 15 Main Point: Jesus is the One who seeks and saves the lost.
-Key Passage: Mark 6:34 Big Picture Question: Why did Jesus tell parables?
-Jesus told parables to teach people about God and His kingdom. - Be sure to pick up your Big Picture Cards off the chicken wire display in the hallway - Have you done the Weekly Family Activity Idea from the handout given in class?
+Bible Passage: Matthew 27: 11-66 Main Point: Jesus was crucified on the cross.
+Key Passage: Ephesians 2:8-9 Big Picture Question: Why did Jesus die on the cross?
+Jesus died on the cross to save us from our sins and came back to life to show we are forgiven. - Be sure to pick up your Big Picture Cards off the chicken wire display in the hallway - Have you done the Weekly Family Activity Idea from the handout given in class?

 Why Church? - Series: I Do • October 13, 2019 • Pastor Phil Burggraff